m5stack/aws-iot-kit-tutorials/workshop/content/Blinky hello world/Blinking the LEDs/_index.en.md

 pre = "<b>d. </b>"
 +++

-Through the previous sections, you configured your device software, it's running, and you are connected to AWS IoT Core.
-Your AWS IoT EduKit is sending messages to the cloud, and is ready to receive and act on messages from the cloud.
-In this section, you subscribe to an [MQTT topic](https://docs.aws.amazon.com/iot/latest/developerguide/topics.html), view the messages that AWS IoT Core receives, and send an MQTT request to blink your device LEDs.
+Through the previous lessons, you configured your device software, it's running, and you are connected to AWS IoT Core.
+Your device is sending messages to the cloud, and is ready to receive and act on messages from the cloud.
+In this lesson, you subscribe to an [MQTT topic](https://docs.aws.amazon.com/iot/latest/developerguide/topics.html), view the messages that AWS IoT Core receives, and send an MQTT request to blink your device LEDs.

 MQTT is a [publish-subscribe protocol](https://mqtt.org/).
 This means that you can subscribe and publish to specific topics.
 The policy that the registration script created defines these topics.
 Your device can only send or receive messages to AWS IoT Core through the topics that satisfy the AWS IoT policy’s parameters and match the client ID ; in our case, the client ID is the same as the device’s secure element’s unique serial number.
 Understanding this process is critical so that you can filter messages and secure communication.